If you're using the WordPress featured images feature, there might be a couple of reasons…

 The next section, General Settings controls some global options.
 Check the “Debugging” box if you are trying to troubleshoot problems with the plugin.
 The next couple of options have to do with Scheduled Optimization.
 If you check the box, then the plugin will run a cron job every hour which will scan folders for images, and then optimize them.
 This applies to images that exist outside of your WordPress media library.
-Just enter in the relative path from root to the directory you want to scan, and the plugin will check back every hour for new images to optimize.
+Just enter the relative path from the root to the directory you want to scan, and the plugin will check back every hour for new images to optimize.

 Next up, you can disable any of the optimizations by service.
-So, if you want to stop optimizing JPG’s, just check the box next to “disable jpegtran,” etc. The only service disabled by default is pngout because it is so resource intensive.
+So, if you want to stop optimizing JPG’s, just check the box next to “disable jpegtran,” etc. The only service disabled by default is pngout because it is so resourced intensive.
 It is best to leave this disabled unless you have a reason to switch it on.

 The next section is Optimization Settings where you can “Remove JPG Metadata” which I recommend, and tweak the optimization levels of PNG compressions.
 Keeping these at their default should work just fine, but the higher you increase compression, the more server load will be required and you may end up losing some quality.

 The last section is Conversion Settings.
 This is for more advanced optimizations, where you will convert one file to another filetype to decrease file size.
 You can check the box, next to “Delete Originals” if you want to remove the original files after they are converted.
-Then you can chose which type of conversion you want to perform by default.
+Then you can choose which type of conversion you want to perform by default.
 You’ll be able to make these conversions on an image to image basis from your Media Library, but if you enable JPG to PNG, PNG to JPG or GIF to PNG conversion then these will occur automatically on file upload.
 GIF to PNG is the safest of the three, though this will remove animations from GIF files so only enable this if that is not a problem.

 Once everything is set-up, compression will occur each time a new image is uploaded to WordPress automatically.
 If you go to Media -> Library you will see a new column next to your images labeled “Image Optimizer” which will show you the amount each image has been reduced.
-If you would like to optimize and image that has been uploaded previously, you can either click the “Optimize Now!” link in this column, or check the boxes next to each image you want to compress, and then select “Bulk Optimize” from the Actions drop-down.
+If you would like to optimize an image that has been uploaded previously, you can either click the “Optimize Now!” link in this column, or check the boxes next to each image you want to compress, and then select “Bulk Optimize” from the Actions drop-down.

 You can also optimize all of the images in your Media Library all at once, by going to Media -> Bulk Optimize.
 It will tell you how many images there are to optimize.
 After you click the “Start optimizing” button a progress bar will load to show you the status as each image is optimized.
 The time that it takes will depend on how many images you have.

-The plugin also includes special menus and options for Buddypress, NextGEN, and the WP Image Editor class so it can be integrated with most, if not all, media plugins out there.
+The plugin also includes special menus and options for BuddyPress, NextGEN, and the WP Image Editor class so it can be integrated with most, if not all, media plugins out there.

 Costs, Caveats, Etc.

 EWWW Image Optimizer is completely free and updated fairly often with new features and functionality.
-If you are having problems with the plugin, or would like to request a new feature, you can visit the support forums.
+If you are having problems with the plugin or would like to request a new feature, you can visit the support forums.